-Our Board and/or the Compensation Committee annually review the compensation for all of our NEOs.
-In setting executive base salaries and bonuses and granting equity incentive awards, our Board or the Compensation Committee, as the case may be, consider compensation for comparable positions in the market and our peer group (as described below), input from the Compensation Committee's independent compensation consultant and from Drs.
+Our Board and the Compensation Committee annually review the compensation for all of our NEOs.
+In setting executive base salaries and bonuses and granting equity incentive awards, our Board and the Compensation Committee, as the case may be, consider compensation for comparable positions in the market and our peer group (as described below), input from the Compensation Committee's independent compensation consultant and from Drs.
 Alexander and Tomasi, the qualifications, experience and historical compensation levels of our NEOs, individual performance as compared to our expectations and objectives, our desire to motivate our employees to achieve short- and long-term results that are in the best interests of our stockholders, and a long-term commitment to the Company.

 Taking into account the factors noted above, our Compensation Committee then approves, or recommends to the Board for approval, the compensation for each NEO.
 Drs.
 Alexander and Tomasi work closely with our Board and Compensation Committee in managing our executive compensation program, may attend meetings of the Compensation Committee, and may make recommendations to the Compensation Committee regarding compensation of our executive officers (including their own).
-Compensation determinations for our NEOs are made by our Compensation Committee and/or Board without members of management present.
+Compensation determinations for our NEOs are made by our Compensation Committee or Board without members of management present.
+The Board makes decisions with respect to Dr. Alexander based on recommendations from the Compensation Committee outside the presence of Dr. Alexander.